seregazhuk/seregazhuk.github.io_old/_posts/2019-04-20-restful-api-with-reactphp-basic-auth.md

 description: "Authenticate ReactPHP RESTful API with Basic HTTP authentication"
 ---

-When it comes to securing our RESTful API things became interesting because a truly RESTful API should remain stateless.
+In the [previous article]({% post_url 2019-02-18-restful-api-with-reactphp-and-mysql %}){:target="_blank"}, we have created a RESTful API on top of ReactPHP HTTP server.
+Now we want to protect our API and add authentication.
+When it comes to securing a RESTful API things became interesting because a truly RESTful API should remain stateless.
 It means that the server doesn't store sessions, all the information that the server needs to handle each request should be contained in the request itself.

 ## Basic HTTP Authentication

-Basic authentication is the most basic type of HTTP authentication, in which login credentials are sent along with the headers of the request.
+Basic authentication is the type of HTTP authentication, in which login credentials are sent along with the headers of the request.

 <div class="row">
     <p class="text-center image col-sm-6 col-sm-offset-3">